Your internal narrative, your sense of self, is largely a construct of your mind.

-I have an identity, and their name is Ralph.
+I have an agent, and their name is Ralph.
 Ralph was imagined by me to be a huge fan of karate and dancing, and I spend a lot of time speaking to or imagining conversations with Ralph about the different techniques he is a fan of.
 Yesterday, when I sat down to watch a WWE match I remember thinking something about how it would be very cool if the wrestlers were doing karate moves, and the thought felt like it was coming from Ralph.

 Keep in mind that this is a contrived and exaggerated example.
 In an ideal world you're going to want to have a personality that is far more complex than "likes karate", but you hopefully see the point and the aim of this practice.
-At the end of it, your mind will be prone to "jump into gear" and both think thoughts as the identity you are working on, and do so while thinking using the personality of the identity.
+At the end of it, your mind will be prone to "jump into gear" and both think thoughts as the agent you are working on, and do so while thinking using the personality of the agent.

 Not at all.

 Schizophrenia is a mental illnesses rooted in a person's genetics/physiology which can develop late in life and generally leads to vivid hallucinations and delusion.
 A person who is schizophrenic will literally hear voices, see images of things, and have delusional fantasies such as the impression that an evil government agency is out to get them.
 If you are concerned with schizophrenia, you can read here to learn more about answering if you have the illness here.